 The second best thing to traveling about the country and finding good things to eat is to open a community cookbook (this link will take you to the Library of Congress’s vast archive covering every state).
 I inherited a bunch from Mom and bought a couple more in thrift stores.
 I also picked up a few at the fairs.
 The recipes are anchored in the character of the region where they were collected, the products of local PTAs, church groups and ethnic societies.
 They’re also a fine guide to food fads.
 Peking duck and mock apple/Ritz cracker pies make consistent appearances in the late 1960s; stabs at ethnic food pop up in the 1970s–fondues, chop suey, Coquille Saint-Jacques.

-This is as far as I can go right now.
+This is as far as I got in writing this.
 I just heard that the husband of a close friend died in a motorcycle accident late yesterday and I can’t think beyond her and their children’s monumental loss and that of his multitude of friends.
 In one deep sense, this post is fitting for someone like Damien.
 He possessed a high place in his Caribbean community, imbued with a special power to make humans and animals feel comforted and loved in his presence.
 I can’t begin to imagine my friend’s grief, especially in this time when it’ll be difficult, if not impossible, for her family and all the people who loved him to gather in praise of his short life.

 I’ll think of something special to cook in his honor, probably a dish from his homeland, and send it out to you later in the week.